 Body: We advise keeping your content quick, relevant and straightforward.
-Try to to keep your content to three paragraphs here.
+Try to to limit your content to three paragraphs here.
 Any longer and your lead probably won’t read your email.
+Brevity is key.

 Call-to-Action: Your last paragraph should include a reminder or nudge about what you are promoting.

 Sign-Off: Make sure you are consistent in how you sign off your emails so your recipients will recognize you.

 P.S.: Some leads may only read your P.S., so keep it enticing without sounding repetitive.

 How to Angle Your Offer Emails